slott56/Stingray-Reader/README.rst

 -   ODS and XLSX can be read via these two projects. https://openpyxl.readthedocs.io/en/stable/ and http://docs.pyexcel.org/en/v0.0.6-rc2/.

 -   Numbers (v13 and higher) usees protobuf and and snappy compression.
 See https://pypi.org/project/numbers-parser/.
-Older n

 -   YAML files can be a sequence of documents, permitting a direct mapping to a Workbook with a single Sheet.